ankrutik/notes/obsidian_vaults/ideas/fleeting/fleeting.md

 Revising from notes is much faster/convenient than re-watching a video.

 Spent Zettelasten time first and foiremost on your profession/study than other things.

+## things to check in obsidian
+admonition
+pull notes clone on Bhag's laptop and see if plugins come installed in the ideas vault